 - Wind turbines can reduce the impacts associated with conventional electricity generation.
-The 2020 U.S. wind capacity avoided an estimated 319 million metric tons of CO2 emissions.20
+The U.S. wind capacity avoids an estimated 340 million metric tons (Mt) of CO2 emissions annually.22

 - According to a 2015 study, if 35% of U.S. electricity was wind-generated by 2050, electric sector GHG emissions would be reduced by 23%, eliminating 510 billion kg of CO₂ emissions annually, or 12.3 trillion kg cumulatively from 2013, and decreasing water use by 15%.9

 - A 2013 study found energy return on investment (EROI) (energy delivered/energy invested) for wind power between 18:1 and 20:1.23